reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 Time vs. Space
 ----

 It's common to find time and space competing with one another.
 People in every field talk about "design trade-offs".
 In CS, there tends to be a trade-off between time and space.
-You definitely want to minimize both, but at some level you'll probably find yourself facing design trade-offs.
+You definitely want to minimize both, but at some level you'll probably find yourself facing trade-offs.

 An example where you face a trade-off is with caching.
 In order to speed up retrieving information,  a cache stores some information that you've already spent time calculating.
 This way, if the same information is requested (if you have the same input) you can skip running the calculations and just grab the answer you have stored.
 Given the same input, it spares you the runtime.
 The trade off is that you're using extra space to decrease your runtime.